Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 Desktops, tablets and mobiles all display in the same format.

 ### Hi Scores screen
-The hi-scores screen shows the user the top 10 hi-scoress, the initials of who made the scores and the level they were playing.
+The hi-scores screen shows the user the top 10 hi-scores, the initials of who made the scores and the level they were playing.
 These scores are stored locally on the device.
 The hi-scores screen will timeout after several seconds and return the user back to the welcome screen.
 At the bottom of the screen is a [BACK] button which will also take the user back to the welcome screen.

-If you complete the puzzle and get a hi-score, this screen is automatically displayed and the user can input there initials next to their score and use the [SAVE SCORE] to save the score.
+If you complete the puzzle and get a hi-score, this screen is automatically displayed and the user can input there initials next to their score and use the [SAVE SCORE] to save the score or press/click their devices [ENTER] key.

 Desktops, tablets and mobiles all display in the same format.